-While there is no right or wrong way to do your sightseeing in new cities, there are some things you can do that will help you get the most out of your day, save you a little money, and just generally have an all round better experience.
-I’ve definitely done my fair share of sightseeing over the years and I’ve learned a lot of little tips and tricks along the way that continue to increase my enjoyment and today I’d like to share some of them with you.
+While there is no right or wrong way to visit new cities, there are some sightseeing strategies you can do that will help you get the most out of your day, save a little money, and just generally have an all round great experience.
+We’ve definitely done our fair share of sightseeing over the years and we’ve learned a lot of little tips and tricks along the way that continue to increase our enjoyment and today I’d like to share some of them with you.

-- Walk as much as you can.
-Not only do you get a great view of the city (as opposed to being underground all the time on a subway), but you’ll get to be a part of the action as you mix with all the local folks out and about in their daily routines.
+Walk as much as you can.
+Not only do you get a great view of the city, but you’ll get to be a part of the action as you mix with all the local folks out and about in their daily routines.
 Walking also allows you to see things at your own pace.
 You can stop and take photos when you want, or pick up the pace to get to the next sight.
 And if there are walking tours offered in the city you’re visiting, even better!
 They are a great way to learn all kinds of interesting tidbits about the history, architecture, and the people of the city that you might have missed if you just hop from sight to sight.
 One walking tour not to miss- the Mayor of Bath’s Honorary Guides free walking tour.

-- If you’re going to be walking then you need to wear comfortable shoes.
+If you’re going to be walking then you must wear comfortable shoes.
 You’d think this goes without saying eh?
 But nope, I have seen women in 4 inch heels teetering along cobblestone streets.
 No high heels are obvious but make sure your flat shoes are good for walking in too because not all flat shoes are.
-I have a pair of ballet flats, for example, that I could never in a million years sightsee in and I’ve come to discover that a good pair of walking shoes are an invaluable investment.
+Trust me I know and I’ve come to discover that a good pair of walking shoes are an invaluable investment.
 They can truly make or break a trip.
-My mom had told me about Clarks brand shoes and at first I thought they were a little “old ladyish” but I finally tried a pair.
-They are, in a word, awesome.
-I wear mine all the time and they are holding up brilliantly.
-They are my go-to shoe when I know I’ll be out walking for the day.
-And they have a lot of styles so you don’t have to get the “old ladyish” ones. :-)
+My go-to shoes are either Clark’s or Skechers brands – both have served me well for miles upon miles of walking.

-- Learn a little of the local language.
-Even if it’s just “please” and “thank you” as those three words will go a long way.
+Learn a little of the local language.
+Even if it’s just “please” and “thank you” as those simple words will go a long way.

-- Be selective.
-You can’t see everything and you really won’t appreciate all the things you do see if you try and do it all.
-Try for a good mix of popular landmarks, museums, churches and cathedrals, outdoor parks and walking trails, and some lighter, perhaps not so typical things (Clue Quest Escape Room in London is one such fun thing).
-I absolutely love a grand cathedral and will stand in awe admiring the architecture and beauty but if I visited half a dozen of them in a day eventually even I would be cathedral-ed out.
+Be selective – you can’t see everything and you really won’t appreciate all the things you do see if you try and do it all.
+Try for a good mix of popular landmarks, museums, churches and cathedrals, outdoor parks and walking trails, and some lighter, perhaps not so typical things (Clue Quest Escape Room is one such fun thing).
+I absolutely love a grand cathedral and will stand in awe admiring the architecture and beauty, but if I visited half a dozen of them in a day eventually even I would be ‘cathedral-ed’ out.
 Pick just a couple of any one type of attraction for a trip and then really, really soak those ones in.

 TYPES OF ATTRACTIONS

-- Yes, go and see them!
+Yes, go and see some of those famous landmarks!
 They may be “touristy” but they are popular for a reason.
-Don’t be afraid to be a “tourist”.
+Also don’t be afraid to be a “tourist”.
 I know some people don’t seem to like that term but you don’t live there so by definition isn’t that what you are- someone that is traveling and visiting for pleasure?
 Just enjoy and don’t worry about any traveller/tourist labels.

 It also pays to research the popular sights beforehand so you are well armed with knowledge about what the busiest times are and days they might be closed so you don’t miss anything, or spend hours in line needlessly.
 As an example, it is not uncommon for museums in Europe to be closed on particular weekdays.
 Also by doing a little research up-front you may find that a site on your list is free during particular hours of the week and you’ll save money if you can schedule it during that time (we saved $32 in admissions by visiting the Canadian War Museum in the evening instead of the day!)

-- If they aren’t free, many are included in City Passes offered by big cities so it is also worth spending a little time upfront to see if these passes will be a good fit for your travel plans both in terms of cost and time.
+If the landmarks on your list aren’t free, many are included in various types of city passes offered by big cities.
+It is worth spending a little time to see if these passes will be a good fit for your travel plans both in terms of cost and time.
 If you’re planning a trip to Paris I’ve done some of the comparison shopping for you already in this post to help determine if the Paris Pass is a good option, or if you’re better off paying for attractions individually.
 Other popular cities with passes include London, Berlin, New York City, and Las Vegas.

-Find out what masterpieces and your personal favourites are there that you absolutely don’t want to miss so you can plan your visit accordingly.
-You’ll never be able to see some of the big museums (like the Louvre and British Museum) in one trip, unless you want to spend the whole day (or more!) there so take a quick virtual visit to the museum’s website for their latest exhibits, to get the lay of the land, and formulate your plan of attack.
-Once inside, hit the things on your must-see list first so you get to them while you’re fresh, then if time and energy permit check out some of the other exhibits.
+Find out what masterpieces and your personal favourites are at the museum that you absolutely don’t want to miss so you can plan your visit accordingly.
+You’ll never be able to see some of the big museums (like the Louvre and British Museum) in one trip, unless you want to spend the whole day (or more!).
+Before you visit take a quick ‘virtual visit’ to the museum’s website for their latest exhibits, get the lay of the land, and formulate your plan of attack.
+Once inside, hit the things on your must-see list first so you get to them while you’re fresh.
+Then if time and energy allow check out some of the other exhibits.
 If they are really neat you’ll be glad you saw then, if they aren’t so great you’ll be glad you didn’t risk missing the other things to see them.

 Places of Worship

-- Be aware of possible attire restrictions and dress accordingly.
+Be aware of possible attire restrictions and dress accordingly.
 You’d hate to come all that way to find out that if you hadn’t worn that sundress with the spaghetti straps, cute and fashionable as it is, you would have been allowed in.
 If you know you’ll need a covering for your head you can pop a scarf in your day bag to use, instead of borrowing one on site (if they even have any to borrow).

 Do a little pre-visit studying.
 Again with research eh?
-It’s like I’m taking all the fun out of this trip aren’t I?
+It’s like I’m taking all the fun out of sight seeing aren’t I?
 But imagine coming home only to find out there was a priceless work of art by one of the great masters and you missed it because you decided to forgo one of the little chapels that housed it?
 And all because you didn’t look it up ahead of time.
 I’d be gutted for you if that happened.

-- For the full experience attend a service, or even a choral evensong.
-They are free and a great experience but you won’t get to roam freely or take photos that you might wish to take.
-But sometimes the experience is worth it.
+For the full experience attend a service, or a choral evensong – they are free and a great experience.
+You won’t you won’t get to roam freely or take photos that you might wish to take but sometimes the experience is worth it.

-I’m not saying you can’t leave room for spontaneity too and a loose itinerary is all that’s needed (but hey, if you want an hour by hour spreadsheet I can totally get on board with that type of plan too).
-With a simple plan in place you can save yourself money (know about free admission times, savings on pre-purchased tickets, or use a City or Museum pass), save yourself time (everything is mapped out so no wasted time back-tracking), and you find out about a few of the ‘secret’ and lesser known places and they turn out to be some of the most memorable places you ever get to see.
+I’m not saying you can’t leave room for spontaneity too and a loose itinerary is all that’s needed, but hey, if you want an hour by hour spreadsheet I can totally get on board with that type of plan too!.
+With a simple plan in place you can save yourself money (know about free admission times, savings on pre-purchased tickets, or use a city pass) and save yourself time (everything is mapped out so no wasted time back-tracking).
+Sometimes you’ll find out about a few of the ‘secret’ and lesser known places and they can turn out to be some of the most memorable places you ever get to see.